linaagh98/Saudi-Dialect-GPT/README.md

 # Saudi-Dialect-GPT
+This project includes:
+1- Building a GPT2 from scratch
-This project includes the building of a GPT2 from scratch and then applying SFT to train it to answer in Saudi dialect.
+2- Retraining a GPT2 tokenizer on Saudi raw data (tweets) 3- Applying SFT to the pre-trained model, training it to answer in a Saudi dialect.